 The following is general information about property taxes.
 It does not replace a lawyer’s advice about a specific legal problem.
-Everyone’s situation is different, so you may need to get legal help about your situation.
-Click here to download this information in pdf.

 Information about the Property Valuation Services Corporation and property tax appeals applies across Nova Scotia.